 Make sure you have items at every budget level:

 Why this works: You still get all the completion discounts from individual stores, but your friends and family only see one registry.
-No confusion and (hopefully) no duplicate purchases, and you can track everything in the app.
+No confusion, fewer duplicate purchases, and you can track everything in one app.

 Final Recommendations

-For most Canadian parents: Set up registries at Amazon and Babies R Us (keep them private), then import both into MyRegistry.
+For most Canadian parents: Set up a registry at Amazon (keep it private), then import it into MyRegistry.
+If you live near a West Coast Kids or Snuggle Bugz, add those too.
 Share only the MyRegistry link.
 Add specific items from other stores as needed.

-For first-time parents who need guidance: Use Babylist's buying guides to figure out what you need, but create your actual registries at Amazon and Babies R Us, then sync through MyRegistry to avoid Babylist's Canadian limitations.
+For first-time parents who need guidance: Use Babylist's buying guides to figure out what you need, but create your actual registries at Amazon and specialty retailers, then sync through MyRegistry to avoid Babylist's Canadian limitations.

-For parents who want premium brands: Add West Coast Kids or Snuggle Bugz to your MyRegistry alongside Amazon and Babies R Us.
+For parents who want premium brands: Add West Coast Kids or Snuggle Bugz to your MyRegistry alongside Amazon for the best selection of high-end gear.

-For parents near major cities: Take advantage of in-store registry consultants at Babies R Us, West Coast Kids, or Snuggle Bugz before finalizing your list.
+For parents near major cities: Take advantage of in-store registry consultants at West Coast Kids or Snuggle Bugz before finalizing your list.

 One last piece of advice from someone who's been through this twice: no matter how perfectly you plan your registry, at least one person will ignore it completely and get you whatever they want.
 That's just parenthood in a nutshell – you can't control everything and some people kinda suck.